DavidFuentelsazRodriguez/RecetAI-Mercadona/README.md

 ## 🔄 Asynchronous Synchronization Flow

-The application features an asynchronous system for updating the product database.
+The product database is kept up-to-date via an asynchronous background process:

-1. **Trigger**: A user calls the POST /api/products/sync endpoint.
+1. **Trigger**: Client sends POST /api/products/sync.
-2. **Queueing**: The API Controller instantly adds a sync-products-job to the BullMQ queue (in Redis) and responds with 202 Accepted.
-The HTTP request ends here.
+2. **Queue**: The API validates the request (Rate Limit) and adds a job to Redis.
+Responds 202 Accepted.
-3. **Processing**: The separate worker process, which is constantly listening, picks up the job from the queue.
+3. **Worker**: The Worker container picks up the job.
-4. **Execution**: The worker executes the fatsecretScraperService, which may take several minutes.
-5. **Completion**: The worker finishes the scrape and updates the MongoDB database with the new products.
+4. **Scrape**: It scrapes product data from FatSecret.
+5. **Vectorize**: It uses Gemini to generate embeddings for every new product.
+6. **Index**: It updates MongoDB (metadata) and Qdrant (vectors) simultaneously.

 ## 📝 Licencia
 This project is under the MIT License.